mil06/gcp-mdp-demo/README.md

 ![GCP Dataprep Import Edit](documents/gcp%20ss/GCP%20Dataprep%20Import%20Edit%20SS.png)

 This brings us back to our updated flow.
-We can see our file is imported below as a step (Circled in green).
+We can see our file is imported below (circled in green).
 If we hover over this step, we'll see three dots that open up a menu (as seen in the image below).
 Our next step will be to add a recipe which will be responsible for cleaning up the data so it can be translated to a row column format.

 ![GCP Dataprep Flow](documents/gcp%20ss/GCP%20Dataprep%20Updated%20Flow%20SS.png)

-You can see below the recipe that we added to our flow.
-At the moment our recipe is empty.
+You can see below the recipe that we've added to our flow.
 We can give the recipe a name (meteorsonearth clean data).
-If we click Edit Recipe (Circled in green below), we can start to add the transformation steps to clean the data as intended.
+If we click Edit Recipe (circled in green below), we can start to add the transformation steps to clean the data as intended.
+On the right, you can see a preview of the steps that we'll be adding to this recipe.

 ![GCP Dataprep Updated Flow B](documents/gcp%20ss/GCP%20Dataprep%20Updated%20Flow%20B%20SS.png)

 As mentioned, our intent here is to break apart the JSON and get it into a row column format.
-Since we have data in a JSON format, we can use a provided function to convert the key value pairs to column values.
+Since we have data in JSON format, we can use a provided function to convert the key value pairs to column values.
 In order to do this, we'll need to have each row represent a single object with the proper syntax.
 On import you'll notice that the JSON data is represented as one row in one column.

-1. The first step should be "Split into rows" (function) for column1 and split on \n.
+1. The first step should be "Split into rows".
+Applied on column1 and split on \n.
 This will get us closer to having one object per row.
-2. The second step should be "Replace text or patterns" for column1 and find /^\[/.
+2. The second step should be "Replace text or patterns".
+Applied on column1 and find /^\[/.
 Since our JSON data is an array of objects, we need to strip the leading and trailing '[' & ']'.
-3. Step 3 does the same as above, but for the trailing bracket ']'.
+3. The thrid step does the same as above, but for the trailing bracket ']'.
 "Replace text or patterns" for column1 and find /\]$/.
-4. Step 4 removes the comma at the end of the object, as this was an array of objects.
+4. The Fourth step removes the comma at the end of the object, as this was an array of objects.
 "Replace text or patterns" for column1 and find /^,/
-5. Now that we have a proper JSON object for each row, for step 5 we can use the Unnest Objects into columns function.
+5. Now that we have a proper JSON object for each row, for step 5 we can use the "Unnest Object elements" step.
+Applied on column1.
+For 'Path to elements' we can provide all the keys we wish to turn into columns.
 This will take all the objects in column1 and pick out the values for each key and create a new column for that key.
-6. Lastly we can delete column1, and we'll be left with a row column format for our data.
+6. Lastly we can add a step to delete column1, and we'll be left with a row column format for our data.

 ![GCP Dataprep recipe AA SS](documents/gcp%20ss/GCP%20Dataprep%20recipe%20AA%20SS.png)